ajmal017/stock_trend_finder/ideas.md

 ### TODOs

+* Include dividend yield on reports
+* Tickers:
+  - Track addition/changes of tickers
+  - CUSIP
+* 52-wk high note on Premarket scan - asterik or glyph or something
+  * days since last 52 week high break => longer = better, IPO date
+* Make a JSON dump of each report for the MOMO stocks archive
 * Fix 52 week high list to have option for currently above 52 wk high or touched 52 week high today
 * Filter 52 week high list for only new stocks to get a pulse on how the stocks added int he last year are doing.
+* Dividend yield scanner

 ### Ideas for new features

-* Dividend yield scanner
-  - Include dividend yield on reports
+* Watchlist - coordinate adding ticker to the TD Ameritrade Watchlist and highlight in orange when it show up in reports
 * Report to help filter out defunct tickers
-* Build FIX API for CTCI link to IB (new data provider)
-* Create a "flags" list for ticker analysis - basically the Tickers tab on my spreadsheet but interface thru this app.
-Suggested labels:
-    - barrons-positive
-    - fundamental-favorite
-    - sector-specific tags, i.e. China, oil, cloud
 * Handle splits!
-* 52-wk high note on Premarket scan - asterik or glyph or something
-  * days since last 52 week high break => longer = better, IPO date
-* Watchlist - coordinate adding ticker to the TD Ameritrade Watchlist and highlight in orange when it show up in reports

 Stock Data